 Your ophthalmologist will then complete the exam with a specialized microscope, a slit lamp, and an ophthalmoscope to examine the various parts of your eyes.

 Please be prepared to allow up to 90 minutes for a complete comprehensive eye exam.
 Because your eyes may be dilated, we recommend that you arrange for someone to drive you to and from your appointment.
 Many of our patients continue their normal daily activities after a dilated exam.

-Whether you visit us at our Waukesha location in the Moreland Medical Center or at one of our 3 convenient satellite offices located in Wauwatosa, Oconomowoc or Mukwonago, you will find that our skilled doctors and friendly staff will provide you with the highest quality eye care.
+Whether you visit us at our Waukesha location, or at one of our 2 convenient satellite offices located in Wauwatosa or Oconomowoc, you will find that our skilled doctors and friendly staff will provide you with the highest quality eye care.